Tinkerforge/doc/en/source/Software/Transition_1To2.rst

 them one by one as described :ref:`here <brickv_flash_firmware>`.

 To update the Bricklets, there is an automated process.
-You can fill up one of your updates Bricks with Bricklets, click on "Updates" in the Brick Viewer and use the first tab.
+You can fill up one of your updated Bricks with Bricklets.
+Click on "Updates" in the Brick Viewer and use the first tab.
 There you should see all of your connected Bricks with the corresponding connected Bricklets.
 Bricklets that are out of date are marked red.
 You can update all Bricklets at once by clicking